 Entry 3: Seeing Interest Added

 Interest entries are always good news, as they represent money your bank pays you for keeping funds in your account.
 This is how your savings can grow over time, even without you actively adding more money.
-It’s important to understand when and how this happens.
+It is important to understand when and how this happens to track your earnings.

 For savings accounts, banks pay interest periodically, usually every quarter or half-year.
 This interest is calculated based on your daily closing balance or average balance, as per the bank’s specific policy.